jvgalvin/Lucy_Classification_App/README.md

 # Purpose
-The purpose of this personal project was to practice fine tuning a neural network for image classification.
+The purpose of this personal project was to (1) practice fine tuning a neural network for image classification and (2) deploy the model as a Flask app.

 # Date
 This project was completed in June 2022.